 Tarot and Your Spiritual Path: Soul Mates

-The following are excerpts from my work-in-progress book (Tarot and Your Spiritual Path).
+The following are excerpts from my book (Tarot and Your Spiritual Path).
 In one section of this book I do a series of spirituality readings where I pose a specific question for which I do a reading using a spread I specially tailored for that purpose.
 The material in this blog post is about Soul Mates.

 When I chose the question, “What is a soul mate?”
 I knew it would present some interesting challenges since I know I view this concept differently than a lot of people.
 However, I respect the fact that many people have different opinions on this topic, so I thought this could prove to be an interesting reading.
 Of course, this reading may be seen as addressing this modification of the question instead: “What does the term ‘soul mate’ mean to me?”